Pelonis, Peggy, President

-For more than a decade, Ms. Tokatlidou has worked along with the IB Diploma and AP Faculty in expanding and enhancing the IB and AP programs at ACS Athens.
-Curriculum and professional development of faculty were central tasks in achieving the goals and making the IB Diploma program one of the best programs in Greece and the world as is evident by student learning and performance outcomes.
+For more than a decade, Ms. Tokatlidou has worked along with the IB Diploma and AP Faculty in expanding and enhancing the IB and AP programs as well as the curriculum and professional development of faculty, making the IB Diploma program one of the most sought after programs in Greece.

-Further, Ms. Tokatlidou believes in learning and citizenship development through service and innovative projects as well as in personal growth through education.
-She spearheaded the ACS Athens Youth to Youth Educational and Social Integration Program addressing the social and educational needs of unaccompanied minors in Athens through a student-to-student partnership learning model since January 2017.
-The program now includes the Part-time Youth-to-Youth and Business-to-Youth programs that run on Saturdays which involve numerous student and faculty volunteers, and the full-time Youth-to-Youth program for 18 unaccompanied minors which is now in its second academic year.
+Ms. Tokatlidou strongly believes in learning and citizenship development through service, innovative projects, and personal growth through education.
+This led to the development and creation of the ACS Athens Youth to Youth Educational and Social Integration Program, in collaboration with The HOME Project organization.
+The program addresses the social and educational needs of unaccompanied minors in Athens that flooded to Greece due to the Syrian civil war through a student-to-student partnership learning model running since January 2017.
+The program now includes the Part-time Youth to Youth run on Saturdays that involves numerous student and faculty volunteers, and the full-time Youth to Youth program run through the Ed Shapiro Foundation scholarships.

-Ms. Tokatlidou, as an educator, strives for life-long learning unconfined by physical proximity, to promote global citizenship, effective risk-taking, and ethical decision making.
+Ms. Tokatlidou, as an educator, strives for lifelong learning unconfined by physical proximity, global citizenship, effective risk-taking, and ethical decision-making.
 She has led various workshops and has published in numerous scientific journals.

 Constantinides, Annie, Director of Athletics, Recreational Programs and Theater Operations

 Ms. Constantinides was born in Cairo, Egypt.
-She earned a Bachelor of Education in Physical Education and French Language at McGill University; she received an M.A. in Exercise Physiology from the same institution, an M.Sc. in Sports Administration from Louisville University and an MBA from University of Indianapolis.
+She earned a Bachelor of Education in Physical Education and French Language at McGill University; she received an M.A. in Exercise Physiology from the same institution, an M.Sc. in Sports Administration from Louisville University, and an MBA from the University of Indianapolis.

 Ms. Constantinides is an ACS Athens Alumnus (class of '79) and returned to ACS Athens as a Middle School Physical Education teacher in 1986.
 She holds the position of Athletic Director since 1998.